Loveland Ski Area: Proposed Olympic venue

 When the International Olympic Committee awarded the 1976 Winter Olympics to Denver in May 1970, the local organizers' proposal included the development of Mount Sniktau as the primary venue for alpine ski racing for downhill and giant slalom, with slalom at Loveland Ski Area.
 By early 1972, it was decided to move the alpine events to Vail because the proposals did not meet the Olympic standards.
 After the Colorado voters, in November, rejected public funding for the Olympics, it was relocated to Innsbruck, Austria.

 Plane crash

 On a clear Friday afternoon in early October 1970, a chartered airplane carrying half of the Wichita State University football team crashed just northeast of the ski area.
 A total of forty were on board and only nine survived; the cause was attributed to several pilot errors.
-First responders were motorists (I-70/US-6) and construction workers at the Eisenhower Tunnel.
+First responders were Loveland Ski Patrol, motorists (I-70/US-6) and construction workers at the Eisenhower Tunnel.